bpbible/bpbible/README.txt

 cd python
 python setup.py install

+If you try running BPBible and it gives errors about a missing symbol uncompress, you need to modify the setup.py.
+Replace the line libraries=[('sword')],

+with
+libraries=['sword', 'z', 'curl'],

+Then run "python setup.py install" again.

-To use BPBible optimally with Sword 1.5.11, download the bpbible-0.4-sword-1.5.11-patch.zip from the http://bpbible.googlecode.com and apply the fixes.
+To use BPBible optimally with Sword 1.5.11, download the SWORD patches file from http://bpbible.googlecode.com and apply the fixes.
 This will increase the performance substantially with zipped modules, and fix problems with the divineName tag in non-english Bibles.

 Running BPBible